 Board Members shall actively recruit individual and corporate members and shall maintain their LIA membership during their term of service.

 Board Members should nominate other members as Fellows.
-Special thought should be given to potential candidates for the Schawlow, Wilkening and Rockwell Awards.
+Special thought should be given to potential candidates for the Schawlow, Steen, Wilkening, Rockwell, and ALSE Awards.

 - Neil Ball, Directed Light Inc.